 PayPal Payouts API Integration in PHP

 PayPal Payouts allows developers to send payments to multiple recipients at the same time from a web application.
-This post will demonstrate how to use PayPal Payout API to send out payments in bulk in PHP.
+This post will demonstrate how to use the PayPal Payout API to send payments in bulk in PHP.

 Paypal Payouts API Integration in PHP

-With PayPal payout it is possible to send payments to multiple recipients as a batch.
+With PayPal payout, it is possible to send payments to multiple recipients as a batch.
 There are three types of payouts PayPal provides.

-2. API Integration: Programmatically send payout using PayPal payout API.
+2. API Integration: Programmatically send payout using the PayPal payout API.
 Number of recipients is up to 15000 per request.

 • A PayPal account.